jim-easterbrook/python-exiv2/USAGE.rst

 ``getValue()`` copies the data to a new object that you can modify.

 In the C++ API these methods both return (a pointer to) an `Exiv2::Value`_ base class object.
-The Python interface uses the value's ``typeId()`` method to determine its type and casts the return value to the appropriate type.
+The Python interface uses the value's ``typeId()`` method to determine its type and casts the return value to the appropriate derived type.

 Recasting data values
 ^^^^^^^^^^^^^^^^^^^^^